SammyGP/music-box-react-redux/readme.md

 -- implement playlists that are longer than 100 songs (max limit per single request from the spotify api)

+--implement loading/transitions component/parts for when i fetch or load the api so that the user knows its loading

 -- fix the char encoding for the youtube q="song" errors occur with special chars lite chinese/russian see app.js catch error at line 123